 Pieces of the Hyundai Accent insurance rate puzzle

-Smart consumers have a good feel for the different types of things that come into play when calculating the rates you pay for insurance coverage.
-Knowing what impacts premium levels enables informed choices that may reward you with much lower annual insurance costs.
+Consumers need to have an understanding of the different types of things that come into play when calculating auto insurance rates.
+Knowing what determines base rates allows you to make educated decisions that could result in much lower annual insurance costs.

-- Lower rates come with age – Mature drivers are more cautious drivers, file fewer claims and tend to be better behind the wheel.
-Youthful drivers have a tendency to be less responsible in a vehicle therefore insurance coverage rates are much higher.
+- Older drivers save more – Mature drivers are more cautious drivers, tend to file fewer claims and get fewer tickets.
+Youthful drivers have a tendency to be careless and easily distracted in a vehicle therefore auto insurance rates are much higher.

 Free Auto Insurance Comparison